AadiCJ/dashGame/README.md

 ## About the Game

-**Dash Game** is a simple platformer game where everythine depends on your dash Increased mobility and attacking, both contained in the single mechanic.
+**Dash Game** is a simple platformer game where everything depends on your dash.
+Increased mobility, and attacking, both contained in a single mechanic.

 ---